 Ethics Education and Training for Professional Bankers

 The Global Banking Education Standards Board (GBEStB) was established in 2017.
-A voluntary, industry-led initiative established by 25 banking institutes, the GBEStB aims to develop clear, internationally agreed standards for the education of Professional Bankers.
+A voluntary, industry-led initiative established by 25 banking institutes where AICB is an active member of the board.
+The GBEStB aims to develop clear, internationally agreed standards for the education of Professional Bankers.
 The GBEStB’s standards will inform the development of national banking education programmes delivered by banking institutes, and others, providing the foundation for high-quality and consistent education of bankers.
-This should, ultimately, enhance and sustain global standards of ethics and professionalism in banking worldwide, contributing to financial stability, and facilitate the international mobility of professional bankers
+This should, ultimately, enhance and sustain global standards of ethics and professionalism in banking worldwide, contributing to financial stability, and facilitate the international mobility of professional bankers.

 The GBEStB established the Education Standards Committee to develop and publish standards for banking education.
 Following a consultation exercise to establish priorities for standards development, it was agreed that the GBEStB’s first standard should support the ethics education of professional bankers worldwide.